 Abstract: Manuscripts should include an abstract of 100-150 words summarizing the significant findings.

-Keywords: Six to twelve keywords or phrases should be supplied to aid in indexing the article.
+Keywords: Three to six keywords or phrases should be supplied to aid in indexing the article.

 Text headings: Headings should be set flush left and the text should begin on the next line.
 For example: